-Some 2019 predictions: Tom Brady will lead the Patriots in yet another Super Bowl.
+Some predictions for the year ahead: Tom Brady will lead the Patriots in yet another Super Bowl.
 “A Star Is Born” will win big at the Oscars.
 And our dollars won’t stretch quite as far as they do today.

-Yep, it’s likely we’ll pay more for a lot next year, spanning from credit card interest to new cars and groceries.
+Yep, it’s likely we’ll pay more this year for a lot, spanning from credit card interest to new cars and groceries.
 Here’s what to start budgeting more for now.

 1. All kinds of debt